astronomer/docs/software/upgrade-astronomer-stable.md

 - The upgrade process will not affect running Airflow tasks as long as `upgradeDeployments.enabled=false` is set in your upgrade script.
 - Updates will not cause any downtime to Astronomer services, including the Software UI, the Astro CLI, and the Houston API.

+## Review Upgrade Considerations

+The [Upgrade Considerations](upgrade-astronomer.md#upgrade-considerations) section of this document contains upgrade information for specific Astronomer versions.
+Review these notes before starting your own upgrade process.

-## Step 1: Ensure You Have a Copy of Your Astronomer `config.yaml` File
+## Step 1: Get a Copy of Your `config.yaml` File and Confirm Values

 First, ensure you have a copy of the `config.yaml` file of your platform namespace.